-Pleasure, challenge, self-realization, social experience, and athletic achievement attract thousands to the 2022 Tiberias Marathon.
+Pleasure, challenge, self-realization, social experience, and athletic achievement attract thousands to International Tiberias Winner Marathon

 Standing at the starting line of the selected course and crossing the finish line with satisfaction requires proper preparation.
 Participating without proper preparation can lead to injury and medical hazards.

 If you have any doubt regarding your medical fitness for running, we suggest that you contact your family physician or a sports doctor for a consultation.

 - If you’ve never run long distances, you should practice with a professional.
 Your training regime should include endurance and musculoskeletal exercises.
 You must conduct a training plan based on a personalized effort bar to avoid overexertion, which increases the risk of injury.

 - Set running objectives (distance and time) that correspond with your physical training and fitness level.